phpbb/documentation/development/extensions/tutorial_notifications.rst

 get_email_template_variables
 ----------------------------
-If you are not making use of the email notification method, you can omit this function.
+If you are not making use of the email notification method, this should return an empty ``array()``.
 But if you are using the email method, then you should use this function to define the variables that are used in your `email template`_.
 However, note that the phpBB core already defines some *default* variables for you: